blkFinch/distributed-auction/README.md

 actions for them.
 CountDown handles win conditions and auction list creation and maintenance.

 ## Agent Server
+#### Ashley Krattiger
 ![image](Resources/AgentDiagram.png)
+Agent takes no command line input.
+Agent interface works entirely through the GUI and prints a log of the messages passed to and from the servers on the console.
+Agent will start by prompting you to enter the Bank's IP and port into a pop up window, and to choose whether to open a new Bank account or log in with an existing account.
+Pressing either button changes the pop up to display more fields to let you get started with your account.
+Once you are logged in, the Agent will open connections to the Bank and, through connection requirements provided by the Bank, the open Auction Houses.
+The starting screen of the main GUI window features buttons allowing you to check your Bank balance and deposit funds into your account.
+Buttons will also appear in the center displaying the names of each open Auction House on its own button.
+Pressing an Auction button takes you to a new screen.
+On the second screen, there are buttons allowing you to check the bank balance, go back to the main screen, and place a bid.
+In the center of the second screen, images will show up displaying the items that are up for auction in that particular Auction House.
+If you click on a picture, it will highlight in yellow and it counts as you having selected that item for bidding.
+You can only bid on an item if you have one of the pictures selected.
+On both main screens, along the right side there is a message log that displays all the messages from the server including updates on active auctions you are participating in.
+To exit safely, close the program by pressing "X" on the GUI.

 ### Usage
 Once connected, the bank accepts Messages which can be constructed using the shared Message class